austinhuang0131/mstdn-party-plus/docs/rules.md

 I do apply quite a lot of leeway in enforcing this rule.

-For mstdn.party:

-> Bots must be marked as bots in their profile preferences, and automated posts should be unlisted.
+> Bots must be marked as bots in their profile preferences, and automated posts should be unlisted (exceptions apply).

 Any accounts that produce automated posts and do not plan to manually respond to replies are considered "bots" here.